-• Care files were person-centred and individualised documents reflecting each person's assessment of needs.
+- Care files were person-centred and individualised documents reflecting each person's assessment of needs.
 They contained detailed information, providing staff with clear guidance about people's specific needs and how these were to be met.
-These included people's personal care needs, nutritional support and social interests.
-Staff spoken with were able to describe people's individualised needs and how these were met.

-• The provider provided care and support that was focused on individual needs, preferences and routines.
+These included people's personal care needs including oral healthcare, nutritional support and social interests.
+Staff spoken with were able to describe people's individualised needs and how these were met. - The registered manager and staff team provided care and support that was focused on individual needs, preferences and routines.
 People told us how they were supported by staff to express their views and wishes.
 This enabled them to make informed choices and decisions about their care.